 Gift guides are on my mind.
-I don’t tend to be in the spirit to make them (too annoyingly about buying stuff that I feel too ‘minimalist’ to get enthusiastic about).
-But I’ve been thinking that maybe I can make them a little more interesting and creative and then they will feel more festive.
+I don’t tend to be in the spirit to make them.
+They are too annoyingly about buying stuff that I feel too ‘minimalist’ to get enthusiastic about.
+But I’ve been thinking that I can make them a little more interesting and creative and then they will feel more festive.

 I started thinking how nice it would be to give the gift of a plant along with an inspiring cookbook.
-In Salad For President Julia Sherman recommends very liberal use of herbs in her artistic recipes.
+In Salad For President, author and artist Julia Sherman recommends liberal use of herbs in her creative recipes.
 The salad recipes are accordingly saturated with flavor and interest.

 Would you like me to create more gift guides?
 Let me know – and please suggest a category or a type of person you might be shopping for.
 I’d love the challenge of coming up with some thoughtful ideas.

 18 Classy Gift Ideas for the Garden Lover (she’ll actually like them!)